kzys/blog/en/content/posts/2020/hidpi.md

 In this regard, Apple laptops are still great.
 The cheapest MacBook Air is $999 but has "Retina" display (2560 x 1600), which is slightly taller than WQHD (2560 x 1440).

 I hope manufacturers see HiDPI as normal.
 Even my OnePlus 5T, a 2017 budget phone has Full HD+ (2160 x 1080).
 The resolution is for hand-held devices!
+Laptops must have more pixels to be "crisp" for eyes.
+We are spoiled.
 Please!